Ono Vista

 No analysis available

-This feature is directly confirmed in the remarks across multiple listings.
-The pool is repeatedly described as saltwater/salt water, so confidence is very high.
+This feature is directly confirmed in the remarks several times.
+The pool is explicitly described as saltwater/salt water, so confidence is very high.

 Very strong evidence that the building offers in-unit laundry.
 The current MLS data is unanimous at 20/20 listings showing washer/dryer in inclusions, and numerous remarks across different listings confirm it with phrases like 'in-unit laundry,' 'full-size in-unit washer and dryer,' and 'washer and dryer inside the unit.'
 This appears consistent across multiple agents rather than a one-off copy-paste error.